Address to the FFII delegation 14/04/04

 “the permanent or temporary reproduction of a computer program by any means and in any form, in part or in whole.
 Insofar as loading, displaying, running, transmission or storage ”3

 Unfortunately the patent offices have confused a computer process (aka a computer program) with a patentable process.
 This is why we have the directive in the first place apparently.

-Get software for test at soft discount.
+Listed below are the best assignment writing support that you'll be able to locate.
 “Programs for computers could be considered as patentable inventions if they have a technical character”4

 according to the EPO.